 Gina Cavallo and Emily Farley want people to snack more thoughtfully.
-So they co-founded EKG Project, a healthy baked goods seller that also provides jobs to people who need a helping hand.
+So they co-founded EKG Project, a healthy bakery that also provides jobs to people who need a helping hand.

 The New York City business incorporated in 2014 and has been selling smart snacks since 2015 to diet-conscious customers, including double chocolate donuts — its most popular delight.
 EKG Project, which declined to disclose sales figures, says its treats have found their way into six stores in New York City and are available online.
 The company also does catering gigs, both on its own and together with fellow makers working out of Hana Kitchens, the commercial kitchen space it uses.

 But on top of healthful baking, the duo is also offering nourishing work opportunities that are making a difference in the lives of several people facing homelessness, life after prison and addiction.